nyartech/hyperpay/README.md

 ```

 ### Android Setup
-1. Download the oppwa.mobile android library.
+1. Download the oppwa.mobile android SDK.
-2. Right click on the android directory and click **Open in Android Studio**.
+2. Assuming you are using VS Code, right click on the android folder and click **Open in Android Studio**.
 3. Switch to **project** view.
 4. Right click on your main app directory, then click **New > Directory**, name it `oppwa.mobile`.
-5. Drag and drop the aar file you just downloaded into the directory.
+5. Drag and drop the `aar` file you just downloaded into the directory.
-6. Copy [this build.gradle file](https://github.com/nyartech/hyperpay/blob/main/example/android/oppwa.mobile/build.gradle) content and make a new file inside the same firectory with same content.
+6. Copy [this build.gradle file](https://github.com/nyartech/hyperpay/blob/main/example/android/oppwa.mobile/build.gradle) content and make a new file inside the same directory with same content.
 7. Open `android/app/build.gradle` and add the following lines:
 ```
 implementation project(“:oppwa.mobile”)